Deep-learning jet flavor tagging for precision hadronic Higgs measurements at future $e^+e^-$ Higgs factories

 \subsection{Two-stage jet and event-level analysis}

-Jets are reconstructed from all stable visible particles (excluding neutrinos) using the ee-\(k_t\) algorithm~\cite{CATANI1991432}, following the CEPC baseline strategy.
+Detector effects are simulated with \textsc{Delphes3}~\cite{deFavereau:2013fsa}, in which jet clustering is performed with \textsc{FastJet}~\cite{Cacciari:2011ma}.
+Jets are reconstructed from all stable visible particles, using the $e^{+}e^{-}$-$k_t$ algorithm~\cite{CATANI1991432} in the exclusive two-jet mode, following the CEPC baseline strategy.
 Each event contains exactly two reconstructed jets, which are taken as Higgs decay products and are used as inputs to the jet flavor taggers.

 A central ingredient of the analysis is the identification of the jet flavor originating from the Higgs decay.
 Instead of relying on hand-crafted high-level observables, we employ three state-of-the-art particle-level deep neural networks: PN, ParT and MIParT.
 Each jet is represented as an unordered set of reconstructed particles, characterized by per-particle kinematics, particle-identification (PID) flags and track-trajectory information as listed in Table~\ref{tab:tag_input_features}.
 PN is based on dynamic graph convolutions and is particularly effective at learning local substructure features; ParT employs transformer-style attention to capture long-range correlations between particles within jets; MIParT simplifies the attention mechanism to increase efficiency while retaining strong representational power for particle interactions.
-Each jet is assigned one of 11 labels by these networks: $b$, $\bar b$, $c$, $\bar c$, $s$, $\bar s$, $u$, $\bar u$, $d$, $\bar d$, or $g$, and the performance of the taggers is quantified using multi-class confusion matrices, which will be discussed in Sec.~\ref{sec:results}.
+For training purposes, each jet is assigned one of 11 Monte Carlo truth labels: $b,\bar b,c,\bar c,s,\bar s,u,\bar u,d,\bar d$, or $g$.
+The quark--antiquark separation has little impact on the final projected sensitivities of this work.
+For clarity, quark and antiquark categories are combined in some figures and discussions.
+The performance of the taggers is quantified using multi-class confusion matrices, which will be discussed in Sec.~\ref{sec:results}.